Digital requirements engineering with an INCOSE-derived SysML meta-model: Model-Based Structured Requirement (MBSR)

 MBSR is an adaptation of structured requirements to the MBSE paradigm developed by \citet{herber2023} and \citet{herber2022model}, building on the pattern concept by making the pattern slots into SysML Properties of a Structured Requirement-stereotyped element (Fig. \ref{fig:Stereotypes}).
-Thus corresponding model elements and even diagrams may slot-in as model-based supplements to the textual ``shall'' statement in alignment with the Information-based Needs and Requirements Definition and Management meta-model adopted by the GtWR \citep{wheatcraft2019INRDM,NRM2022} (Figs. \ref{fig:Example}, \ref{fig:ReqsTable}, and \ref{fig:RelationMap}).
-This meta-modeling method is well-supported by SysML Profiles and the \citet{SysML1.7} specification which describes how SysML requirements can be extended to define requirement types and Property-Based Requirements (Sec. \ref{sec:MathBased}).
-MBSR goes ``beyond treating a requirement expression as an indivisible entity and allows the terms inside the requirement statement to be referenced'' \citep{dick2017integrating} as made clear by the unique identifiers in Fig. \ref{fig:XMI}.
+Thus corresponding model elements and even diagrams may slot-in as model-based supplements to the textual ``shall'' statement in alignment with the Information-based Needs and Requirements Definition and Management meta-model adopted by the GtWR \citep{wheatcraft2019INRDM,NRM2022} (Fig. \ref{fig:RelationMap}).
+This meta-modeling method is well-supported by SysML profiles and the \citet{SysML1.7} specification which describes how SysML requirements can be extended to define requirement types and Property-Based Requirements (Sec. \ref{sec:MathBased}).
+MBSR goes ``beyond treating a requirement expression as an indivisible entity and allows the terms inside the requirement statement to be referenced'' \citep{dick2017integrating} as \SA{commonly done in SysML modeling tools}.

 Earlier meta-models of MBSR \citep{herber2022model} limited the attribute types to corresponding SysML types such as Block for the Subject pattern slot, but this approach was later found to be too restrictive and the standard SysML meta-model decision to use NamedElement was adopted \citep{herber2023}.
-The MBSR meta-model works by using Generalization relationships with the existing SysML Requirement, taking advantage of the standard syntax and semantics of SysML Requirements while separating concerns of the Structured Requirement pattern slots, INCOSE GtWR-derived Attributes, and an organization's conventional requirement attributes.
-Organization attributes are customizable and might include a secondary V\&V method, unique identifier of the associated Work Breakdown Structure unit, or a `short text' which provides an informal requirement statement in layman's terms (Fig. \ref{fig:Example}).
+The MBSR meta-model works by using Generalization relationships with the existing SysML Requirement, taking advantage of the standard syntax and semantics of SysML Requirements while separating concerns of the Structured Requirement pattern slots, and an organization's conventional requirement attributes.
+Organization attributes are customizable and might include a secondary \SA{system} V\&V method, unique identifier of the associated Work Breakdown Structure unit, or a `short text' which provides an informal requirement statement in layman's terms.
 Other organization attributes may be required for compliance, for syncing with the RMT in use, and for ontological coherence with the ASoT.